cobianzo/nutrition-wp/README.md

 # TODO:

-finish the block for aliment
+✅ finish the block for aliment in the backend insert realistic data: All aliments for the example pdf.
+Create the diet.
-create block day-of-week
+Start using the default template for every term. create pattern day-of-week, with an empty aliment. sync all personal fields: first name, telephone,
-sync all personal fields: first name, telephone, create restrictions of use of blocks for 'Editor' user
+✅ create restrictions of use of blocks for 'Editor' user

 # nutrition-wp